directus/directus/docs/guides/extensions/layouts-getting-started.md

 A list of options will appear (choose layout), and type a name for your extension (for example, `directus-layout-example`).
 For this guide, select JavaScript.

-Now the boilerplate has been created, open the directory in your code editor.
+Now that the boilerplate has been created, open the directory in your code editor.

 ## Build the Structure